The-going/evlproject/content/core/user-api/timer/_index.md

 - _POLLIN_ and _POLLRDNORM_ are set whenever a timeout event has fired for the timer, which is yet to be collected by the parent process.
-Timer events should be waited for and collected by a call to [oob_read()]({{< relref "core/user-api/io/_index.md#oob_read"
+Timer events should be awaited for and collected by a call to [oob_read()]({{< relref "core/user-api/io/_index.md#oob_read"
   >}}).